jhermann/devpi-enterprisey/debianized-devpi/README.md

 [debianized-devpi/debian](https://github.com/jhermann/devpi-enterprisey/tree/master/debianized-devpi/debian)
 puts the `devpi` Python package and its dependencies into a DEB package, using [dh-virtualenv](https://github.com/spotify/dh-virtualenv).
-The resulting package is thus easily installed and removed from a machine, but contains no configuration, and is not a ‘normal’ Debian `python-*` package.
+The resulting package is thus easily installed to and removed from a machine, but contains no configuration, and is not a ‘normal’ Debian `python-*` package.
 If you want that, look elsewhere.

 The created virtualenv also contains any plugins configured in `debian/rules` — right now, that is `devpi-findlinks` by default.